-The Duke University School of Nursing offers a flexible, 39- to 60-credit program leading to the Master of Science in Nursing degree.
+The Duke University School of Nursing offers a flexible, 36- to 60-credit program leading to the Master of Science in Nursing degree.
 Master's students at Duke pursue their educational endeavors with faculty and clinical/consulting associates who have expertise and research in the student's chosen area of specialization.
 In most MSN specialties, students have the option to pursue either full-time or part-time study.

 Duke University School of Nursing was one of the first schools of nursing to offer online programs awarding the MSN degree.
-All MSN core courses are offered online at least one semester per year, and some - although not all - advanced practice specialties in the program are designed to accommodate distance-based learners).
+All MSN core courses are offered online at least one semester per year, and some - although not all - advanced practice specialties in the program are designed to accommodate distance-based learners.
+Students in the MSN Program may select clinical or health system-focused specialties.